 Dr. Banks earned a B.A. in Psychology from Mount Holyoke College, in South Hadley, Massachusetts, and a Ph.D. in Clinical Psychology from the University of Michigan, Ann Arbor.

 Follow Dr. Banks on Twitter at @kirabanks.

 Eric is also the founder of the strategic storytelling firm Story First, where he applies the principles and tools of storytelling to help organizations solve their most challenging business problems.
 A recent project, In St. Louis: Five Years Later, examines the work toward racial equity in St. Louis since the killing of Michael Brown Jr. in Ferguson, and was honored with a 2020 Silver Telly award in the Branded Content Campaign-Series: Non-scripted/Documentary category.
 Eric has also taught Technical Writing in the School of Engineering and Applied Science at Washington University in St. Louis; trained and advised leaders as a facilitator, presenter, and organizational consultant; and served as assistant track and field coach at Washington University.

-In addition, Eric is the lead organizer for TEDxAmoskeagMillyard in Southern New Hampshire, and serves on the Program Advisory Board for the Communication and Media Studies program at Fisher College in Boston.
+In addition, Eric is an organizer and speaker coach for TEDxAmoskeagMillyard in Southern New Hampshire, and serves on the Program Advisory Board for the Communication and Media Studies program at Fisher College in Boston.
 He delivered a talk on storytelling and organizational culture, titled “Once Upon a Time At The Office: How Stories Shape Culture At Work,” at TEDxCapeMay in New Jersey.

 Eric earned his Bachelor of Arts in English at Washington University.